akopcz2/locater/readme.md

 Locater App
 ============

-Locater is an app that reads your location using GeoLocation
+Locater is an app that reads your location in the browser using GeoLocation technology

-  * Sockets
+  * Sockets to send messages
-  * Node
+  * Node to run server
-  * NPM